Healthy Recipes Blog

 • ¼ teaspoon black pepper - plus a pinch for the eggs

-• 2 tablespoons cilantro - for garnish, chopped
+• 2 tablespoons cilantro - or parsley, chopped, for garnish

 Instructions

-• Heat the oil in a large, heavy saucepan over medium-high heat.
-I like to use a well-seasoned cast-iron skillet.
+• Heat the oil in a large, heavy skillet over medium-high heat.
+I like to use a well-seasoned 12-inch cast-iron skillet.

 Heating a cast-iron skillet.

-• Add the onions and ½ teaspoon of kosher salt and cook, stirring often, until golden, about 5 minutes.
+• Add the onions and half the salt and cook, stirring often, until golden, about 5 minutes.

 Cooking chopped onions in a skillet.